General information and tips for prospective fellowship applicants

 • Applicant must be a legal resident of the fifty United States or the District of Columbia

-• Scholarship money may be used for tuition, fees and other expenses incurred while pursuing one's education.
+• Scholarship money may be used for tuition, fees, and other expenses incurred while pursuing one's education.

 • Scholarship amount- $5000, application generally due at the end of November

-• Students must be curently enrolled in a U.S.-based high school or college.
+• Students must be currently enrolled in a U.S.-based high school or college.
 Students graduating from high school must plan to attend college during the fall semester in the same year as the application.

 • Eligible colleges include two-year and four-year universities in the United States

-• Students who apply must have a minimum GPA of a 3.6.
+• Students who apply must have a minimum GPA of 3.6.
 Current (unofficial) transcripts must be sent with the application

 • High School students who are applying must have a letter of acceptance from the college they intend to attend.
 A copy of this letter must be included in the application.